Last Updated: January 12, 2021

 Sole proprietor and independent contractors as well as 501(c),(d), 501(c)(19), tribal businesses, any small business structures (C-Corp, S-Corp, B-Corp, LLC, Partnerships) with fewer than 500 employees

 Maximum loan is $2 million with the exact amount based on economic injury suffered

 *An amount up to $10,000 is a loan advance, aka a “grant.”
 You cannot use the PPP and EIDL grant for the same expenses.
 Any amounts greater than the loan advance is a traditional loan and must be paid back.

 Small Business Administration Programs (PPP & EIDL) FAQ

 What is the SBA's definition of a “small business” that qualifies for PPP and EIDL?

 Qualifying businesses with 500 or fewer employees or the applicable size standard as assigned in the North American Industry Classification System Codes (page 30, 34, 40, 43).
 Click here for the SBA size standard calculation tool.

 In addition to the above types of small business, qualifying US residents with self-employment income (such as an independent contractor or a sole proprietor), that have filed or will file a Form 1040 Schedule C, are also eligible to apply.

-PPP loans cover payroll costs (including salaries, paid sick and medical leave, and insurance premiums; refer to page 10 of SBA-2020-0015 memo for full details) and mortgage, rent and utility payment obligations in effect before February 15, 2020.
+PPP loans cover payroll costs (including salaries, paid sick and medical leave, and insurance premiums and mortgage, rent and utility payment obligations in effect before February 15, 2020.

 In general, payroll costs paid or incurred and non-payroll costs such as utilities, business rent and mortgage interest payments paid incurred during the covered period are eligible for forgiveness.